 Select a topic below, to understand in more detail what this may mean for your application.

-Householder applications, changes of use, and permitted development are all exempt from the full BNG requirements of policy NE3a.
-However, we will still expect you to show that you have considered biodiversity, and to deliver habitat and species enhancements, as part of your planning application.
+Householder applications and permitted development are exempt from mandatory BNG requirements and policy NE3a, but are encouraged to deliver habitat and species enhancements in accordance with policy D5e (Building Design).
 These could include simple additions, such as the provision of integrated bird and bat boxes, or the use of native and nectar-rich species within landscaping schemes, for example.

 Major planning applications will be expected to deliver a minimum of 10% biodiversity gains, with habitat management and monitoring secured for at least 30 years.
-The gains must be calculated using the main government metric.
+The gains must be calculated using the statutory (official) biodiversity metric.

 Delivering BNG